Compassionate treatment for children with Avoidant/Restrictive Food Intake Disorder (ARFID)

 Our center partners with UT Southwestern, one of the nation’s premier teaching hospitals and healthcare research centers.
 As part of our ARFID program, your child will be treated by top psychiatrists and psychologists who specialize in ARFID and other eating disorders.
 Our team is so renowned, other doctors and mental health professionals come to learn from us at our annual eating disorder symposium.

-We offer a four-week ARFID treatment program for children ages 5 to 17.
+We offer a 4-week, outpatient treatment program for children ages 5 to 17.
 Children attend the program Monday to Friday for about the length of a school day.
-Each day, you’ll pack a mix of your child’s preferred foods and foods you want them to try.
-New foods are called “challenge” foods.
+Over the course of 4 weeks, your child will benefit from:

-• Individual and family therapy, to address behavior and eating habits, stressful or traumatic events, and to identify any other mental or physical issues.
-Our therapists use age-appropriate activities to connect with younger children.
-And we help you create a behavior plan to motivate your child to expand what they eat.
-Our goal is for you to feel comfortable managing your child’s eating at home.
+• Individual and family therapy to address behavior and eating habits, stressful or traumatic events, and identify any other mental or physical issues.
+We use games and fun activities to connect with younger children.
+And we help your family create a behavior plan to inspire your child to expand the foods they eat.

-• Group therapy, to help children and teens overcome fears around food and learn coping skills to help them manage stressors.
-We have separate groups for younger children and teens.
+• Group therapy to help children and teens support one another as they overcome fears around food and eating.
+We have different groups for younger children and teens.

-• School and homework support, where our certified teachers work with your child for two hours a day, to make sure your child keeps their schoolwork on track during treatment.
+• Support for school and homework with our certified teachers who work with your child for 2 hours a day to make sure they stay current with their schoolwork during treatment.

-• Occupational therapy, to learn more explicitly which textures, odors, temperatures and colors may trigger your child’s picky eating and gradually work with them to get better at trying new foods.
+• Occupational therapy to identify the textures, odors, temperatures and colors that may trigger your child, and gradually work with them to get better at identifying and trying new foods.

-• Experiential therapy, to help kids connect to their bodies and their feelings through art, music and recreation therapy.
+• Experiential therapy to help your child connect to their body and feelings through art, music and recreation therapy.

-• Meal therapy, to help your child gradually experience new foods, one bite at a time.
-We have the expertise to overcome spitting out, crying or extended waiting at mealtimes.
-We understand the anxiety that eating certain foods can cause your child.
+• Meal therapy to help your child slowly experience new foods, one bite at a time.
+We have the patience and expertise to overcome spitting out, crying or delays at mealtimes.
+We can empathize with the anxiety that eating certain foods can cause.

-• Medication management, to help with conditions like anxiety, obsessive-compulsive disorder, depression, self-injury or post-traumatic stress disorder.
-These conditions can contribute to ARFID.
+• Medication management to help with problems like anxiety, obsessive compulsive disorder, depression, self-injury, or post-traumatic stress disorder.
+These problems can contribute to ARFID.

 As a parent, you’ll also receive a lot of helpful training and support from the Children’s Health team.
-For a few hours a day, you’ll attend:
+For a few hours each week you will attend:

-• Parent skills group, to teach you how to set limits and motivate your child.
-We’ll empower you to keep expanding what your child eats.
+• Parent skills group to teach you how to set limits and motivate your child.
+We’ll empower you to continue the work of expanding what your child eats.
 We’ll help you feel confident that your child is getting what they need.
-And we’ll practice ways to stay calm and relaxed when you are helping your child.
+And we’ll practice ways to stay calm and relaxed when you need to.

 A state-of-the-art facility

 We know that a pleasant environment can help people feel better and more relaxed.
 That’s why we’ve designed our facility to be bright, fun and inviting.
-Our facility includes outdoor spaces, recreational spaces and therapy rooms that look out onto our gardens.
-Your child can read, play games and listen to music in rooms that were designed to keep them comfortable and at ease.
+Our facility includes outdoor spaces, recreational spaces, and therapy rooms that look out onto our gardens.
+Your child can read, play games and listen to music in rooms that are designed with them in mind.

-We are the only pediatric program in the country that has an ARFID program with a treatment track that’s separate from the hospital’s other eating disorder programs.
-We keep the number in the ARFID program to a small group of four to eight children.
-This means that children and families receive the care and attention they need to get on a better path in only four weeks.
+We are the only program in the country that has an ARFID program that’s completely separate from our other eating disorder programs.
+We keep the ARFID program very small so that children and families get the care and attention they need so they can get on a better path in only 4 weeks.

-We provide treatment and support for the whole family because we know that meals are an important time for families to share their experiences.
-Families develop bonds with other ARFID families that last beyond the program.
-And they leave with a new enthusiasm for their life within their own family.
+We provide treatment and support for the whole family because we know that eating is an important, lifelong family ritual.
+Families develop bonds with other ARFID families that often last beyond the program.
+And they leave with a new enthusiasm for their own family.

 Meet the Care Team